mpuricawolox/kubernetes/README.md

  ```

--   After that you’re going to have an ELB url.
+After that you’re going to have an ELB url.
 So you will probably need a DNS so your users will find a nice and readable URL.

+## Road map
+- Add local environment configurations for kubectl working with AWS profiles
+- Add details about what represents the parameters in the yaml files